 Most of the airports have special security lanes for the VIPs (elite-status members, first-class passengers, etc), crew members, as well as families.
 So, to avoid delays, you have to be sure to use the correct lane.

 Most of the above-mentioned mistakes happen by the passenger due to a lack of knowledge about airport security procedures.
 By avoiding mistakes, you can go through the checkpoint in the smoothest and fastest way.

 If you are planning to bring a gun or any other weapon, make sure that you pack it properly and inform the air carrier.
 There are legal methods to transport firearms, but packing them in carry-on luggage is not the right method.
 With proper authorization, you may bring an authorized firearm but only in your checked luggage.

-So it is advisable not to bring the firearms or any other prohibited items along with you.
+So it is advisable not to bring any prohibited items along with you to the airport.
 By doing so, it can save you from the huge amount of trouble at the security checkpoints.